Chapter

 go to Earth for years but stayed back to help others,” Bodil told me.

-“Her skills with glamourie are impressive and were helpful when we
+“Her skills with glamourie are impressive and were useful when we

 needed to hide someone.”